Board of Managers

 Patricia Bauman is President of the Bauman Foundation.
 In recent years, the Foundation has supported civic participation through general support of organizations engaged in voter registration and outreach and election protection.
 She has also led policy efforts to foster public access to government information.
-She is also a real estate investor, and is active as a donor to Democratic candidates.
-She is a Vice-Chair of the Natural Resources Defense Council and serves of the boards of Montefiore Medical Center in New York, the Beldon Fund, and the Trust for America 's Health.
+She is Co-Chair of the Brennan Center for Justice, and Vice-Chair of the Natural Resources Defense Council and serves of the boards of Montefiore Medical Center in New York.

 Harold Ickes' nearly fifty years of commitment and accomplishments fighting for progressive causes have earned him trust, respect and friendship of unusual breadth and depth in the progressive political community.
 He is a founding partner of The Ickes & Enright Group, a Washington DC consulting firm.
 Prior to this, Mr. Ickes served as Assistant to the President and Deputy Chief of Staff for Political Affairs and Policy to President Clinton, managing a number of the President's key policy initiatives.
 He was also an architect of the President's 1996 re-election campaign (the first successful re-election campaign of a Democratic president since FDR), the 1996 Democratic National Convention, and the 1997 Presidential Inaugural.
 Prior to serving in the White House, Mr. Ickes was a partner in the New York law firm of Meyer, Suozzi, English & Klein, P.C., specializing in election and union-side labor law.
 He rejoined the law firm as partner in 1998 and serves as co-chair of its thirty-member Labor Law and Government Affairs Departments.